naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">Path</span> | String | Path to the prefab resource to spawn.
-Path is relative to a `./Resources` folder, eg  given a `Assets/Resources/FX/Explosion.prefab` asset, use the following path to spawn it: `FX/Explosion`.
+<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">Path</span> | String | Name (path) of the prefab resource to spawn.
 params | List&lt;String&gt; | Parameters to set when spawning the prefab.
 Requires the prefab to have a `Naninovel.Commands.Spawn.IParameterized` component attached the root object.

 </div>

 #### Example
 ```
-; Given the project contains an `Assets/Resources/Rain.prefab` asset, spawn it
+; Given an `Rainbow` prefab is assigned in spawn resources, instantiate it.
-@spawn Rain
+@spawn Rainbow
 ```

 ## startTrans